-In her comment on my previous post, Barbara Ganley talks about slowing down.
-Of spending more focused time with an exercise, a thought, an idea.
+In her comment on my previous post, Barbara Ganley talks about slowing down, of spending more focused time with an exercise, a thought, an idea.
 So.
 Here is something that does just that.
 Please hang with it.
 Jaga N.A.
-Argentum is an intriguing, talented artist now living in England.
+Argentum is an intriguing, talented artist from Amsterdam.
 See what he's created.

 Design added meaning.

 It was a slow motion dialogue.
 Improv theater on quaaludes.
 And it sucked me in as I imagined the two characters speaking.
 I imagined their voices.